 Dan: Absolutely, and the general consensus is that 95% of people who are on diets fail.
 However, what is actually true is that 95% diets fail the people following them.
-The fail because they're not following a diet based on their needs; they're following a diet based on some random hype that they found in the media or that a friend of theirs is following.
-When people commit to personalized diet, they’ll understand certain things that happened in the past that are out of their control, but now that they understand their genetics, they can actually take control, and it's incredibly empowering.
+They fail because they're not following a diet based on their needs; they're following a diet based on some random hype that they found in the media or that a friend of theirs is following.
+When people commit to personalized diet, they’ll understand that certain things that happened in the past are out of their control, but now that they understand their genetics, they can actually take control, and it's incredibly empowering.

 Phil: People always ask me what's the best diet, and I always say, "If it's working for you, then that's a good diet".
 Every diet has success stories, but not every diet is for every body.

 Dan: Yes, that's completely true, and it is about identifying what is the right diet for you and the way to discover that is with a FitnessGenes DNA test.